Estradiol and progesterone (Oral)

 Appropriate studies have not been performed on the relationship of age to the effects of estradiol and progesterone combination in the pediatric population.
 Use of estradiol and progesterone combination is not indicated for use in children.

-Although appropriate studies on the relationship of age to the effects of estradiol and progesterone combination have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of estradiol and progesterone combination in the geriatric population.
 However, elderly patients are more likely to have breast cancer, strokes, or dementia, which may require caution in patients receiving estradiol and progesterone combination.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.